Pillar 3 Disclosure

 Risk Management and Governance

-Our Board is the governing body ultimately responsible for the risk management regime, as well as ensuring that the governance and culture of the Firm.
-The Board has a number of committees that report to it together with monthly Management Information which helps it to identify trends and issues that may need addressing.
-In addition the Board reviews and determines the Business Model, Business Plan, Capital Adequacy and other significant regulatory reports.
+Our Board is the governing body ultimately responsible for the risk management regime, as well as ensuring that the governance and culture of the Firm starts with the Board members.
+The Board has a number of committees that report to it together with monthly Management Information (“MI”) which helps it to identify trends and issues that may need addressing.
+In addition to this, the Board reviews and determines the Business Model, Business Plan, ICAAP and other significant regulatory reports.
 Staff are regularly updated on major themes in the industry together with training on key risk areas as well as major initiatives within the Firm.
 All of this ensures the culture of good consumer outcomes, coupled with a strong culture of compliance and governance, are at the heart of the business.

 We give serious attention to risk control across the whole range of our activities with specific reference to the following functions: